andrewharmellaw/deck-aspergers-and-dev-leadership/PITCHME.md

 # Aspergers and Dev Leadership
 ### Some Surprising Lessons

+Note:
+Rhetorical Style: Mark Anthony's Address?
+"I come not to bury Caesar but to praise him")

+THIS NEEDS TO BE PLAYED UP TO IN THE ABSTRACT

 ---

 ## Me: Before and After 40

+---

+For 40 years I didnt know I was aspergers

+I had spent 40 years knowing deep down that my sensory, emotional and intellectual experiences were a bit different from everyone elses.
+But I'd dismissed these as artefacts, as blips, and worked really hard to learn from everyone else

+I'd learned to "pass".

+But then things got to breaking point.
+Situations arose where it became clear that things were different, and so I got diagnosed.

+This wasn;t a bad thing - it was the complete opposite.
+But I had to unlearn.
+And what is more I had to learn things I knew nothing about - i learned things which upset me, and I learned things which made me happy.
+I learned about history and i learned about people's lved experience.

+And I had to introspect (because ASD is _very_ different in people)

+It transformed me.

+---

+There's another part to the story

+Based on what I _thought_ I knew about people with Aspergers (prior to doing my reading) - the "common knowledge" - I should be a terrible team lead and dev team manager.

+But I was good at it.

+And not only was I good at it, I *loved* it.

+Hmmm

+---

 (Bit in between the first part of the story and the relate to everyone...)